k-surabhi/AWS-terraform-GitHub/README.md

 if you no longer require the resource you can remove the resources using terraform, use the command below :

-This will destory all the resources created
+This will destroy all the resources created

 ```
 terraform destroy